Source-robotics/PAROL-docs/docs/page1.md

     * Now Joint6 homes
     * After it homes it goes to positon to home joint 5
     * After joint5 homes joints 5 and 6 move to the standby position

+Homing needs to look like shown in this [video!](https://www.youtube.com/watch?v=OCCQkIWPWwo&ab_channel=Sourcerobotics)

 ### Backlash
 ### Actuators